NFL Draft Class Faced Major Challenges in COVID-19 Battles

 This draft class arrived on campus with the exuberant expectation of a traditional college experience and instead wound up using video calls to socialize, isolation to continue playing and pure grit to cope with constantly evolving rules, regulations and restrictions.

-It lost the 2020 spring football schedule and planned individual workouts with whatever they could find nearby.
+It lost the 2020 spring football schedule as players planned individual workouts with whatever they could find nearby.
 Even when they did return to campus, uncertainty remained.

 Some Big Ten schools actually started practicing in pads before university presidents pulled everyone off the field and announced no games would be played.
 When the SEC and other leagues did not follow the Big Ten's lead, Ohio State quarterback Justin Fields and his Buckeyes teammates petitioned conference officials to reinstate the season.